-Before you buy a premium domain for sale, it’s important to understand what makes a domain valuable as an investment and asset to your end goal.
+Before you start looking for premium domains for sale, it’s important to understand what makes a domain valuable as an investment and asset to your end goal.
 Whether you are buying a domain as an investment to resell later or to use it as the anchor for your brand, there are key factors that you need to know before you start the domain purchasing process.

 A premium domain name has some specific characteristics that sets it apart from the millions of other domains on the internet.
 Here are the 7 top attributes that make up a premium domain name: